kokonut27/Flask-Database-Starter/README.md

-# GlitchMedia
+# Flask Database Starter
-> A Flask social media app that makes life enojoyable!
-This includes an implemented database using Replit's DB and Sqlite3.
+> A starter application to start of your journey of Python's popular framework Flask, Replit's DB, Sqlite3, and the ever-safe Replit Auth.

 ### Features:
 * Fully working database using Replit's DB and Sqlite3.